PandaPlatform/jar/README.md

 }
 ```

+You can use any ui library to generate the HtmlContent.
+If you have access to DOMElement, it will be much easier
+Otherwise, you can simply provide the html as string using the `setPayload()` function.

-#### Distinguishing response content
+## Distinguishing response content

-The client side should be able to distinguish the content in the response from the type attribute.
-Each content should
+The client side should be able to distinguish the content in the response from the `type` attribute.
-have a different type value to separate the behavior of the client's javascript code.
+Each content should have a different type value to separate the behavior of the client's javascript code.